 Jason Bailey, Executive Director

 Jason Bailey is founder and Executive Director of the Kentucky Center for Economic Policy.
 He is the author of numerous reports and analyses of economic and fiscal issues facing the Commonwealth going back to 1998.
 Jason appears frequently in the media and is a regular speaker to civic organizations on policies that would move Kentucky forward.
-His public service includes appointments to the Governor’s Blue Ribbon Commission on Tax Reform, the Kentucky Teachers’ Retirement System Funding Work Group and the Kentucky Commission on Small Business Advocacy.
+His public service includes appointments to the Governor’s Blue Ribbon Commission on Tax Reform and the Kentucky Teachers’ Retirement System Funding Work Group.
 He has a master’s in public administration with a specialization in public finance from New York University and a bachelor’s degree from Carson-Newman College.

 Anna Baumann, Senior Policy Analyst

-Anna Baumann is Research and Policy Associate at the Kentucky Center for Economic Policy.
+Anna Baumann is a Senior Policy Analyst at the Kentucky Center for Economic Policy.
 She joined the staff in February 2013.
 In her work she focuses on state and federal taxes, jobs, the economy and workers’ rights.
 Previously, Anna worked in the Episcopal Church and in faith-based, non-profit organizations advocating for economic and social justice.
 She and her family are small business owners of Lazy Eight Stock Farm in Paint Lick.
 Anna has a master’s in Development Studies from the University of KwaZulu-Natal in Durban, South Africa and a bachelor’s in English from Berry College in Rome, Georgia.

 Ashley Spalding, Senior Policy Analyst

-Ashley Spalding is Research and Policy Associate at the Kentucky Center for Economic Policy.
+Ashley Spalding is a Senior Policy Analyst at the Kentucky Center for Economic Policy.
 She joined the staff in October 2011.
-Ashley has conducted research on social and economic policies affecting low-income families for over a decade.
+Ashley has conducted research on social and economic policies affecting low-income families for over 15 years.
 Her doctoral and postdoctoral research projects at the University of South Florida focused on low-income housing and education, respectively.
 Ashley holds a PhD in Applied Anthropology from the University of South Florida, an MA in Anthropology from the University of South Carolina and a BA in English from Samford University.
-A Kentucky native, Ashley is thrilled to have returned to the area to live and work.
+She is a Kentucky native.

 Kenny Colston, Communications Director